-Core Curriculum.
+Biomedical Sciences Core Curriculum.
+Students entering the Biomedical Sciences doctoral degree program are admitted as undeclared and must select a concentration by the end of their first Spring semester.
+Currently, the undeclared option is not available for master's students.
 The Graduate School of Biomedical Sciences has a one-semester core curriculum for Ph.D. students.
 This curriculum was designed to give all GSBS students a unified and coordinated foundation that would serve as a basis for further study in individual disciplines within the biomedical sciences.
 This curriculum is designed to accommodate both undeclared students and students who have declared interests in specific concentrations.
 Core curriculum courses will be taken during the first semester of the first year, and include Molecules, Cells, Genes, Biomedical Seminar Series, and Introduction to Biomedical Research.
-Additionally, GSBS students are required to complete a course in ethics (GSBS 5101, Responsible Conduct in Research) in the second semester.
-The Pharmaceutical Sciences program in Amarillo has separate curriculum requirements, and therefore is not affected by the policies outlined here.
 For more information please see the Core Curriculum Policy.